farisachugthai/dynamic_ipython/docs/source/jupyter.rst

 Callable object called via 'callable' image handler with one argument, `data`, which is **msg["content"]["data"]** where **msg** is the message from iopub channel.
-For exmaple, you can find :mod:`base64` encoded PNG data as **data['image/png']**.
+For example, you can find :mod:`base64` encoded PNG data as **data['image/png']**.
 If your function can't handle the data supplied, it should return `False` to indicate this.

 Handler for image type output.
-This is useful, for example, when connecting to the kernel in which pylab inline backend is activated.
+This is useful, for example, when connecting to the kernel in which pylab inline back-end is activated.

 There are four handlers defined.

-- 'PIL': Use Python Imaging Library to popup image;
+- 'PIL': Use Python Imaging Library to pop-up image;

 - stream': Use an external program to show the image.
 Image will be fed into the STDIN  of the program.